jgreco/mpv-youtube-quality/README.md

 - [x] Visual indication of what the current quality level is.
 - [x] Option to populate the quality list automatically with the exact formats available for a given video.
 - [x] Optional OSC extension.
+- [ ] Keep data buffer of unchanged format (e.g. after selecting a new audio format, having to reload the already buffered video data is wasteful)
 - [ ] *\[your suggestion here\]*

+## Ask for help
+I have no idea how to go about switching out the format for one stream, while retaining the other.
+Any help on that would be highly appreciated.

 ## Credit
 - [reload.lua](https://github.com/4e6/mpv-reload/), for the function to reload a video while preserving the playlist.